 A little bit about our history...

-Just over a decade ago, the UK jewellery industry was lacking accessible information.
+16 years ago, the UK jewellery industry was lacking accessible information.
 Organisations in the trade were keeping themselves to themselves, and it was becoming increasingly difficult to keep up with the latest developments.

 In 2006 we founded Benchpeg, and launched the first digital newsletter for the jewellery industry and allied trades aimed at promoting information from across the trade and bridging the gap of information out there and accessibility to it.